 Add Value to Your Current Major with a Minor or Additional Major

-Adding a business minor in accounting, business management, entrepreneurship, human resource management, information technology, marketing and public administration (the public administration minor can be done completely online) to your current major is a great way to give yourself a competitive edge in your career and open the door to additional opportunities.
+Adding a business minor to your current major is a great way to give yourself a competitive edge in your career and open the door to additional opportunities.

 How much of an asset a business minor or a double major can be is something that varies based on your major and your career aspirations.
 You should discuss your options with your advisor.
 Once you've decided on a minor or double major, there are some simple forms to fill out to register your choice.

-- Minors are available in accounting, business management, entrepreneurship, EMS administration, fire service administration, human resource management, information technology, marketing and public administration (which can be done completely online);
+- Minors are available in accounting, business management, entrepreneurship, EMS administration, fire service administration, human resource management, information technology, marketing, nonprofit management and public administration;

 - Students can access the "Request for a Minor" form on the Registrar's Office forms page;

 - Business minors require 16-21 credits for completion, depending on the area of study;

 - Business minors can be declared during your second semester;